blekenbleu/blekenbleu.github.io/Arduino/index.md

 found for wiring Blue Pill to ST-LINK V2 clone:
 ![wiring Blue Pill to ST-Link V2 clone](https://miro.medium.com/max/875/1*pFNIcoAq2s3l4lwsM0gj8w.jpeg)
 ![wiring chart](https://miro.medium.com/max/533/1*NwPYrVoPUbciDWzvGsTavQ.png)
-Do **NOT** connect USB or any other power to Blue Pill while 3.3V is connected to ST-Link!
+Do **NOT** connect USB or other power to Blue Pill with 3.3V connected to ST-Link!
 Put another way, when using ST-LINK for debugging,
   **do NOT connect 3.3V to Blue Pill from ST-Link**.